 We pride ourselves on creating a strong foundation for learning and developing as an individual.
-You may have heard that we’re a Sikh School, people often get that confused.
-Although we are based on Sikh principles, we are not a faith-based School; rather it means we are considerate, welcoming, kind and open to how we think about things.
+Our school was founded by members of the Leeds Sikh community giving us a warm and caring inclusive ethos.
+We are considerate, welcoming, kind and open to how we think about things.
 And what’s not good about that way of thinking?

 We’re also about…

 We firmly believe in the importance of science as a foundation for all areas of learning.
 Children are full of natural curiosity and we aim to harness this through adopting an investigative approach to the teaching of all subjects.
 Nurturing a love of experimentation and enquiry at an early age will help our pupils mature as balanced, rational individuals capable of making the right decisions in order to make the most of whatever opportunities and challenges their futures bring.